bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-When the AS receives the Detached-JWS header, it MUST parse its contents as a detached JWS object.
+When the server (AS or RS) receives the Detached-JWS header, it MUST parse its contents as a detached JWS object.
 The HTTP Body is used as the payload for purposes of validating the JWS, with no transformations.